C-bowman/inference-tools/docs/source/gp_tools.rst

 technique holds over other regression methods is its ability to properly account for errors on the data and provide a corresponding error on the regression estimate.

-A demonstration of how to use the GpRegressor class can be found in ``/demos/GpRegressor_demo.py``

 .. autoclass:: inference.gp_tools.GpRegressor
    :members: __call__, build_posterior